5 Reach and catchment environmental metrics

 plot(str_strahler_subcat["strahler"])

-5.10 Melbourne Water’s ‘sub-catchments’
+5.11 Melbourne Water’s ‘sub-catchments’

 The numeric identifiers mw_subcat and mw_cat correspond to 69 ‘subcatchment’ names, and 8 ‘catchment’ names.
-These ‘subcatchments’ and ‘catchments’ are defined by polygons that roughly correspond to the stream network (from 1).
-The table mw_subcatchments contains those polygons, with fields mw_subcat, mw_cat, mw_subcat_nameand mw_cat_name, to permit matching of numeric mw_subcat and mw_cat codes to names.
+Each polygon in the table mw_subcatchments is identified by fields mw_subcat, mw_cat, mw_subcat_nameand mw_cat_name, to permit matching of numeric mw_subcat and mw_cat codes to names.

 str_mwcat_subcat <- sf::st_read(db_m, query =